Panagia Kanakaria Monastery Cyprus

 google-com

-The recovered portions of the Kanakaria mosaics are displayed in the Byzantine Museum at the Archbishop Makarios III Foundation in Nicosia.
-The museum provides controlled environmental conditions that protect the fragile tesserae from further deterioration.
-Conservation experts have worked extensively on restoration, addressing damage caused by the violent removal and subsequent improper storage.
+Significant recovered fragments of the Kanakaria mosaics are currently preserved in the Byzantine Museum at the Archbishop Makarios III Foundation in Nicosia.
+These pieces are displayed under controlled conservation conditions to prevent further deterioration.

 Shutterstock-com